 While he never doubts the existence of the deities and heroes, the cultural geographer sometimes criticizes the myths and legends relating to them.
 His descriptions of monuments of art are plain and unadorned, but crucially, their accuracy is confirmed by the extant remains that one can often see today.

 His life’s work, however, left only faint traces in Greece for many centuries after his death.
-“It was not read”, Habicht relates; “there is not a single mention of the author, not a single quotation from it, not a whisper before Stephanus Byzantius in the sixth century, and only two or three references to it throughout the Middle Ages.”
+“It was not read,” Habicht relates, and adds that “there is not a single mention of the author, not a single quotation from it, not a whisper before Stephanus Byzantius in the sixth century, and only two or three references to it throughout the Middle Ages.”

 The only manuscripts of Pausanias are three fifteenth-century copies, full of errors and lacunae, which all appear to depend on a single manuscript that survived to be copied.
 Niccolò Niccoli had this archetype in Florence in 1418.
 At his death in 1437, it went to the library of San Marco, Florence.
 A part of the manuscript is held at the Biblioteca Medicea Laurenziana.

 Until twentieth-century archaeologists realized that Pausanias was a reliable guide to the sites they were excavating, the peripatetic chronicler had been largely dismissed by nineteenth- and early twentieth-century classicists.

 Modern archaeological research, however, has tended to vindicate Pausanias in his many descriptions which have gone on to form an invaluable cultural record of the glories of ancient Greece and his beloved country.